Luke 10:34–35 (NIV)

 Celebration

 Six short devotions drawn from Sunday’s message.
-One each day to keep the Word moving in you all week long.
+One each day to keep the Word working in you all week long.

 Monday